US working with allies to shore up energy supplies if Russia invades Ukraine - KESQ

 “That review has already been done, so we have a better understanding of what the (LNG) levels are,” the official said, which will “save time in case we want to press this trigger.”

-CNN reported on Sunday that the discussions are in the advanced stages.
+CNN reported on Sunday that the discussions were in the advanced stages.

+The discussions have been aimed at reassuring nervous European allies that heavy sanctions on Russia would not result in an outsized blowback on the European economy.
+European allies have been particularly concerned about the potential for Russia to weaponize its gas exports to retaliate against Western sanctions.

+War between Russia and Ukraine could significantly affect global energy markets.
+Russia is the second biggest oil producer in the world, behind only the United States.
+Russia also exports a large amount of natural gas to Europe through Ukraine, and those exports would likely be severely disrupted by a war and damage to critical energy infrastructure.

+Russia currently provides Europe with more than 40% of its natural gas supply, according to Eurostat, the European Union’s statistical office. .
+In certain circumstances, officials said, Europe has a storage of liquified natural gas that it could tap into, and European officials have been exploring how much of a buffer that could provide.

-The other senior administration official discussed the willingness of the US and its allies to impose export control restrictions against Russia if it invades Ukraine, that would deny technology to Russia “that it needs and cannot easily replace.”
+Another senior administration official on Tuesday discussed the willingness of the US and its allies to impose export control restrictions against Russia if it invades Ukraine, that would deny technology to Russia “that it needs and cannot easily replace.”

 “If you step back and look at the global dominance of US-origin software technology and tooling, the export options would hit Putin’s strategic ambitions to industrialize his economy quite hard,” the official said.